deepmodeling-activity/hackathon2022/readme.md

 # Hackathon2.0
 Hello everyone!
 Welcome to Hackathon 2.0, where you are going to have a fantactic journey.
-This file tends to help you along the way.
+This file intends to help you along the way.
 Next you will be informed what you should do and the corresponding documents, instructions, deadline, and so on.

 ## Writing proposal
 For starters, you need to choose one of the six topics in this competition: